Do you know there are some smells that cats hate so much they’ll avoid them at all cost!

 Essential oils have risen in popularity in recent years, and we often used them for various ailments.

-However, cats hate the smell of essential oils because it’s too intensive and overpowering.
+However, cats hate the smell of essential oils because it’s too intense and overpowering.

 Moreover, most essential oils aren’t safe for cats because they lack the necessary liver enzymes to break them down.